naasse/ibm-quantum-challenge/documentation/setup.md

 We don't have any requirements about high-availability at this time, so let's spin up a small Docker pod with MongoDB running there.

-My development environment is Windows, so I must use either:

-* Docker Desktop
-* Docker Toolbox
-* Setup a Virtual Machine

-I've used [Docker Desktop](https://www.docker.com/products/docker-desktop) before, and found it suitable, so will stick with that here.

 If we were going to make this into a production application, we'd want a Linux host to either perform a native install of the Mongo server, or host pod(s) for us.

-See [this link](https://docs.microsoft.com/en-us/windows/wsl/install-win10#update-to-wsl-2) for more information if you need to do the same.

 We're going to use the latest Mongo image from [Docker Hub](https://hub.docker.com/_/mongo).
 I've created the configuration file to do it for me with Docker-Compose.